limchengwei/Piano-or-LEDs-with-8-MCP23017/README.md

 For the LED bar circuit, we will blink the LEDs with blink without delay, using the millis() function.
 We will need 8 of them.
 It is used to check whether the MCP23017 are working.

-For the piano circuit, each PCB consists of 12 keys C to B sharp.
-We will need 8 of them to create C0 to B7.
+For the piano circuit, each PCB consists of 12 keys C to B. We will need 8 of them to create C1 to B7.

 Once again, I would like to thank JLCPCB for sponsoring this project.
 Please order your PCB at https://jlcpcb.com/RAT.